MinionEnjoyer/tic-tac-toe-web-ui/README.md

 ### Adjusting Game Logic
 Modify `backend/game_controller.py`

+## Credits

+A big thanks to my Dad, Mache Creeger, and to the Cascadia College Students and Teachers!

 ## License

-MIT License - Feel free to modify and distribute!
+This project is for educational purposes.
+Feel free to modify and improve!

-## Credits

-Built for Raspberry Pi Zero 2 W hardware project with GPIO integration.